 20. Store cake in fridge until ready to serve.
 Allow cake to sit at room temperature for 20-30 minutes before serving.

 This can be made as cupcakes.
 Fill liners just over half way with batter and bake for 16-18 minutes, or until a toothpick inserted comes out with a few crumbs.
 Should make about 24 cupcakes.
 You should only need about half of the frosting recipe.

-Keywords: eggnog cake, eggnog recipe, christmas cake recipe, rum cake recipe, layer cake, layer cake recipe, christmas dessert recipe
+Keywords: eggnog cake, christmas cake recipe, rum cake recipe, layer cake, layer cake recipe, christmas dessert recipe